 Peter is a Labour MP who became a Cabinet Minister after the 2024 general election.
 He describes himself as extremely dyslexic, but despite this has gone on to do well at university… His full title is Dr Peter Kyle MP – as he gained a PhD.

-In 2024, despite struggling with reading, Peter was made Secretary of State for Science, Innovation and Technology.
+Despite struggling with reading, Peter was made Secretary of State for Science, Innovation and Technology.
+In 2025, he became Secretary of State for Business.
 This reminds us that there should be no limits to how high people with dyslexia can climb.

 8. Adelle Tracey, Athlete